roschly/moduml/README.md

 - ~~use "concentrate" to merge multiple edges together.
 Maybe as option, maybe as permanent setting.~~
 - ~~option for changing between the two possible 'rankdir' settings: 'TB' (top-bottom), 'LR' (left-right).
 OBS! explain that it screws with the interface layout.~~
 - ~~add (maybe as option) 'constraint' to import links in 'dir-as node' view, causing the tree hiearchy between folders and files to be preserved.~~
-- 'no directories'-view ('dir-as removed'), only files (with imports as only links) and fully qualified file names.
+- ~~'no directories'-view ('dir-as empty'), only files (with imports as only links) and fully qualified file names.~~
 - add a couple of sensible default views, that ignores other specific args (or just overwrites the ones it uses), e.g. interface-view (dir-as node, only hiearchy imports, show-interface)
+- option to remove/not-draw nodes with no edges/links.
+- consider coloring schemes for showing dir hierarchies and import links, e.g. top-level files have different kinds of red and their import links share the source node color.
 - streamlit app for exploring moduml's own source code (hosted as a streamlit share service).
 - config file for style definitions, e.g. color schemes, node shapes, etc.
 - replace paths2graph with network_creator script.
-- ignore-files only works for files that are not imported themselves, i.e. test files (which was the intended use case).
+- exclude-files only works for files that are not imported themselves, i.e. test files (which was the intended use case).